SmingHub/Sming/Sming/gdb/readme.md

 `tui enable` Provides a windowed interface within the console (only seems to work in Linux)

+`x/32xw $sp` Display contents of stack

+`info reg` Display register values

+`info break` Display details of currently set breakpoints

+`delete` Delete all breakpoints

+`br` Set a breakpoint at the given address or function name

+`hbr` Set a hardware breakpoint

+`watch` Set a hardware watchpoint to detect when the value of a variable changes

 These commands require `GDBSTUB_ENABLE_HOSTIO` to be enabled: